Thinkmill/manypkg/README.md

 ### Multiple dependency types

-A dependency shouldn't be specified in more than one of `dependencies`, `devDependencies` or `optionalDependencies` because what would that even do?
-TODO: find out what package managers actually do when this happens
+A dependency shouldn't be specified in more than one of `dependencies`, `devDependencies` or `optionalDependencies`.

 #### How it's fixed

-The dep is removed from `devDependencies` or `optionalDependencies`.
+The dep is removed from `devDependencies` or `optionalDependencies` if it's also in `dependencies`, if it's in `devDependencies` and `optionalDependencies`, it is removed from `dependencies`.

 ### Invalid package name